The Winthrop-King Institute Presents: Global Africas

 Designed to coincide with FSU’s International Education Month each year, “Global Africas” examines the cultural complexity of Francophone regions of Africa from a range of academic and artistic perspectives and at the same time explores the following questions: Where and when is Africa and for whom?
 How does linguistic reality shape cultural production and identity formation?
 What is the place of arts in such a context?
 And what are the possible current responses?
 Additionally, “Global Africas,” an interdisciplinary endeavor, seeks to enrich discussions across campus as evidenced by the special exhibition of Pat Masioni’s work at the Museum of Fine Arts in conjunction with the inaugural event and by the co-sponsorships from the FSU Center for the Advancement of Human Rights and the FSU Middle East Center for the second event.

 The inaugural event, “Congolese Literature, Music, and Art in the 21st Century,” hosted online due to COVID-19 in November of 2020, took up Congo and the Congolese diaspora as its focus and featured internationally renowned author Alain Mabanckou, Paris-based artist and cartoonist Pat Masioni, and Belgium-based musician-artist-director Baloji.

-The second event, “Gender, Representation, and the Maghreb,” is scheduled to take place online 11-12 November 2021 and will feature Leïla Slimani, Raja Amari, Khtek (Houda Abouz), and Merieme Mesfioui.
+The second event, “Gender, Representation, and the Maghreb,” also hosted online in November 2021 featured discussions with director Raja Amari, rapper Khtek (Houda Abouz), and visual artist Merieme Mesfioui.

 Series organizer: Dr. Michelle Bumatay